kichikuou/vscode-system3x/README.md

 ### Running

-If a `launch.json` file doesn't exist, pressing <kbd>F5</kbd> will start xsystem35 (the game engine) with default settings.
-But this works only when an `.ADV` file is open in the current tab.
+If a `launch.json` file doesn't exist, pressing <kbd>F5</kbd> will start the appropriate game engine with default settings.
+But this works only when an `.adv` file is open in the current tab.

 To make <kbd>F5</kbd> consistently functional, or to customize launch settings, select `Add Configuration` from the `Run` menu.
 This will generate a